Corporate Membership Program

 3. Changing Designees.
 Any changes to the designees must be approved by the Club’s Board of Directors.

 4. Orientation and Induction.
 All Corporate member designees will receive in-depth new member orientation and will be formally inducted into the Club upon acceptance of the Club's formal invitation.
-5. Attendance.
-The primary member and secondary member are both expected to adhere to the Club's 50% attendance requirement.

 8. Badges.
 Initial badges will be provided by the club with the first enrollment.
 The fee for subsequent changes or re-issuance will be borne by the corporate members.